mehery-soccom/mehery-soccom.github.io/guide/waba/prerequisites.md

 **Only the admin** of the FBM account can see this request and accepted it .

+ > INFO
+  {: .label .label-blue }
- > INFO {: .label .label-red } The next step you should take is to verify your Facebook Business account, if you have not done so previously.
+ > >  The next step you should take is to verify your Facebook Business account, if you have not done so previously.

 ## WhatsApp approval procedure / Verify your Business Client account